 - 1. Remove the tether cord cap. - 2.
-Remove the LH side panel, refer to - 3.
-Remove drive belt guard, refer to DRIVE BELT GUARD REMOVAL in this section. - 4.
+Remove the LH side panel, refer to CONTROLS, INSTRUMENTS AND EQUIPMENT.

+- 3. Remove drive belt guard, refer to DRIVE BELT GUARD REMOVAL in CONTROLS, INSTRUMENTS AND EQUIPMENT. - 4.
 Loosen the three bolts retaining the engine stopper to the engine support without removing them.

-- Engine stopper
+- 1. Engine stopper

-- Engine stopp
+- 2. Engine stopper screws

-Drive pulley Engine stopper screws
+- 3. Drive pulley

 - 5. Apply a downward pressure on the engine stopper with your fingers while tightening the screws just enough to obtain contact between the screw heads and the surface of the stopper.

-- 6. Torque screws to 10 N•m ± 2 N•m (89 lbf•in ± 18 lbf•in).
+- 6. Torque screws to specification.

+TORQUE Engine stopper screw 10 N∙m ± 2 N∙m (89 lbf ∙in ± 18 lbf ∙in )